-Alfresco dining is on everyone’s to do list when the sun comes out so expect to see all beachfront restaurants at max capacity within the next few months.
-If you’re looking for something a little special however, the beachfront bars and restaurants listed below come with our highest recommendations.
+Alfresco dining, for one, is on everyone’s to do list when the sun comes out, so expect to see all beachfront restaurants at max capacity within the next few months.
+If you’re looking for something a little special however, these beachfront bars and restaurants come with our highest recommendations.
 Enjoy.

-Tucked away on a private bay on Turkey’s Aegan Coast, is the Mandarin Oriental Bodrum, one of the sassiest little hotels we’ve come across.
+Tucked away on a private bay on Turkey’s Aegean Coast is the Mandarin Oriental, Bodrum- one of the sassiest little hotels we’ve come across.
 With only 86 rooms and 23 apartments, there is a definite sense of intimacy here, made even more special by the relative isolation of the Bodrum area.

-The hotel’s secluded location is one of its main drawing cards.
-It offers peace and quiet during the day, and a great party atmosphere in the evenings making it one of the trendiest coastal hotels in Turkey.
-And, with the promised opening of the Blue Marlin Ibiza franchise at the hotel, that reputation is going nowhere.
-The hotel offers 10 different restaurants and bars, many of which, give onto the calm waters of the Aegan, so if you’re a fan of dinner with a view, this is the perfect place.
+The hotel’s secluded location is one of its main trump cards.
+It offers peace and quiet during the day, and a great party atmosphere in the evenings, making it one of the trendiest coastal hotels in Turkey.
+And with the promised opening of the Blue Marlin Ibiza franchise at the hotel, that reputation is going nowhere.
+The hotel offers 10 different restaurants and bars, many of which give onto the calm waters of the Aegean, so if you’re a fan of dinner with a view, this is the place.

-Conservation aspirations aside, the seclusion creates a special atmosphere for you to enjoy and the abundant waters, guarantee plenty of fresh catch in your plate every evening at the hotel’s restaurants… which by the way, look absolutely amazing.
+Conservation aspirations aside, the seclusion creates a special atmosphere for you to enjoy the abundant waters, guaranteeing plenty of fresh catch on your plate every evening at the hotel’s restaurants, which by the way, look absolutely amazing.

-Choosing the one thing to like the most at the Constance Lemuria is nay impossible.
-There’s the exquisitely well designed villas and their drop dead gorgeous views.
-Then, there’s Seychelles’ only 18 hole golf course which feels like it’s been carved out of paradise, and finally, there’s the three excellent restaurants dotting the coastline.
+Choosing the one thing to like the most about the Constance Lemuria is near impossible.
+There’s the exquisitely well-designed villas and their drop-dead gorgeous views.
+Then, there’s Seychelles’ only 18-hole golf course, which feels like it’s been carved out of paradise, and finally there’s the three excellent restaurants dotting the coastline.
 Don’t force us to choose.

 The Capri Palace is not the kind of hotel you visit only once.

-If you want to run to the edge of the world, the Six Senses Zighy Bay comes with our highest recommendations as a hideaway of choice.
-This gem on the shores of the Musandam Peninsula, is designed to look like a rustic Omani village (a luxury take on rustic of course) and the views and settings of the hotel’s restaurants are simply breathtaking.
+If you want to run to the edge of the world, the Six Senses Zighy Bay comes with our highest recommendation as a hideaway of choice.
+This gem, on the shores of the Musandam Peninsula, is designed to look like a rustic Omani village (a luxury take on rustic of course), and the views and settings of the hotel’s restaurants are simply breathtaking.

-Set on the beautiful east coast of Mauritius, the Constance Le Prince Maurice’s restaurants use the hotel’s dramatic setting to full effect.
-The floating seafood restaurant, Le Barachois, is set on a lantern lit pontoon above the calm waters of the bay and whether you choose to look at the lush tropical foliage or the ocean, eye candy, is guaranteed.
-The Archipel restaurant, gives onto the blue of the Indian Ocean and if you’re a fan of a good aperitif, the hotel’s floating bar is a intimate and serene spot for a sun downer.
+Set on the beautiful east coast of Mauritius, the Constance Prince Maurice’s restaurants use the hotel’s dramatic setting to full effect.
+The floating seafood restaurant, Le Barachois, is set on a lantern-lit pontoon above the calm waters of the bay, and whether you choose to look at the lush tropical foliage or the ocean, eye candy is guaranteed.
+The Archipel restaurant, in turn, gives onto the blue of the Indian Ocean, and if you’re a fan of a good aperitif, the hotel’s floating bar is an intimate and serene spot for a sun downer.